SakpalAkshay/insertionSort/README.md

 # insertionSort

 Explanation
-Insertion Sort Explained

-Default (GPT-3.5)

-User
-Explain to me insertion sort in details without code

-ChatGPT
-Sure!
  Insertion sort is a simple sorting algorithm that works by building a sorted array or list one item at a time.
 It's like sorting a hand of playing cards.
 Here's how it works:

 Initial Setup: Imagine you have an unsorted array of elements.
 The algorithm starts with the assumption that the first element is already sorted, as a single element is inherently sorted.